 As a soloist, he has been recorded numerous times including his latest solo CD, “full moon in the city” which features four previously unrecorded works for solo bassoon and orchestra, Blechinger’s Faggottkonzert with the Kiev Camerata, and his famous recording of the Villa-Lobos Duo for Oboe and Bassoon with oboist Alex Klein, on the IDRS 25th Anniversary CD.
 Other available media featuring George Sakakeeny include two teaching videos published by the new world symphony.

 Professor Sakakeeny served on the faculty of the Oberlin Conservatory for 28 years.
-In addition he has served as visiting professor for graduate studies at Simon Bolivar University in Caracas, Venezuela, and guest professor at the Central Conservatory of Music of Beijing.
+In addition, for seven years he was visiting professor for graduate studies at Simon Bolivar University in Caracas, Venezuela, and holds the honorary title of “Guest Professor of the Central Conservatory of Music.”
 Each summer he serves as principal bassoonist and faculty of the Eastern Music Festival, and as a faculty member at the Round Top Festival Institute.

 Sakakeeny formerly held principal bassoon positions of the New Japan Philharmonic, Handel & Haydn Society of Boston, Opera Company of Boston, Boston Musica Viva, Promusica Chamber Orchestra of Columbus, and CityMusic Cleveland.
 He has also served as principal bassoonist of the Grand Teton Music Festival, New Hampshire Music Festival, and Peninsula Festival, and has performed extensively with the Boston Symphony and Boston Pops orchestras.